roahmlab/redefined/index.markdown

 <div markdown="1" class="content-block grey justify">

 # Simulation Results
-The following videos demonstrate the performance of REDEFINED to [REFINE](https://roahmlab.github.io/REFINE_website/) under a time limit of 0.35s, 0.30s and 0.25s for each planning iteration.
+The following videos demonstrate the performance of REDEFINED compared to [REFINE](https://roahmlab.github.io/REFINE_website/) under a time limit of 0.35s, 0.30s and 0.25s for each planning iteration.
 In all the shown cases REFINE is unable to find a feasible solution within the specified time limit so it stops, while REDEFINED is able to constantly find feasible solutions and finally reach the goals.

 ## 0.35s Time Limit